kcnewman/AHIES-EDA/README.md

     - Clean and preprocess the data.
     - Perform exploratory data analysis.
-    - Generate visualizations and save them in the `outputs plots/` directory.
+    - Generate visualizations and save them in the `outputs/plots/` directory.
     - Save cleaned and aggregated data in the `outputs/results/` directory.

 ---
 ## **Contributing**
 Contributions are welcome!
-If you'd like ro contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository
 2. Create a new branch.